Cart is empty

 Learning that her own children—Emily, Ryan, Danny, and Jake—also required a gluten-free diet, Julie quickly found that finding gluten-free choices was a challenging task, both in restaurants and supermarkets.
 And finding foods that the children would love made it even more difficult.
 She began a cooking club with a few friends, and soon joined up with chef Andrew Hebda to develop entirely new gluten-free recipes, focusing both on baked goods and on familiar comfort foods such as lasagna and pizza.

 Some of their products came to the attention of a leading Chicago restaurateur, who was so impressed he encouraged Julie to open a café and carry-out, which was the original OMG…It’s Gluten Free!
-Today that restaurant is only a part of a company that distributes its popular gluten-free products nationally to restaurants, supermarkets, health food stores and even theme parks.
+Today that restaurant has closed so we can focus on distributing its popular gluten-free products nationally to restaurants, supermarkets, health food stores and even theme parks.

 My favorites from OMG are the pizza, which I can buy and freeze for a weeknight dinner when we have a softball game, and Hebda’s homemade gluten-free granola, which is absolutely addictive.
 I have to hide it so my girls don’t get to it before I do.
 It’s a treat sprinkled over Greek yogurt, with fresh strawberries, bananas or whatever fruit I have on hand.